Euan-Kim/B_Tree_Experimental_Lab/README.md

 ## 5. Using example instructions

-To use the example instructions, run with the following command.
+To use the example instructions which reproduce the experiment for the report, run with the following command.

 ```Bash
 # Execute the program with the example instructions